Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Introduction

 \section{Introduction}

-Since the first experiments by \citet{Klebanoff1962} and \citet{Kline1967}, the structure of near-wall turbulence has been extensively investigated.
+Since the first experiments by \citet{Klebanoff1962} and \citet{Kline1967}, the coherent structure of near-wall turbulence has been extensively investigated.
 In the vicinity of the wall, the flow is found to be highly organised and can be comprehended as a collection of recurrent patterns usually referred to as coherent structures or eddies, consisting of streamwise rolls/vortices and low- and high-speed streaks \citep{Kline1967,Smith1983,Blackwelder1979} that are involved in a quasi-periodic regeneration cycle \citep{Robinson1991,Panton2001,Adrian2007}.
-However, despite the large effort devoted to the subject, questions still remain in understanding the exact mechanisms by which turbulence self-sustains in wall-bounded turbulent shear flows and the dynamics in which these structures interact.
+However, despite the large efforts devoted to the subject, questions still remain regarding the exact mechanisms by which turbulence self-sustains in wall-bounded turbulent shear flows and the dynamics in which these structures interact.

-\citet{Townsend1976} hypothesised that the log region would be composed of self-similar energy-containing motions, the size of which is proportional to their distance from the wall.
-By a suitable superposition of these hypothetical motions, termed `attached eddies', under the constraint of a constant Reynolds shear stress typical of the log layer, Townsend predicted that the wall-parallel velocity components of turbulence intensities in the logarithmic region would exhibit the logarithmic wall-normal dependence.
+\citet{Townsend1976} hypothesised that the log region would be composed of self-similar energy-containing motions, the sizes of which are proportional to their distance from the wall.
+By a suitable superposition of these hypothetical motions, termed `attached eddies', under the constraint of a constant Reynolds shear stress typical of the log layer, Townsend predicted that the wall-parallel velocity components of turbulence intensities in the log region would exhibit logarithmic wall-normal dependence.
 Traditionally, wall-attached eddies have been interpreted as statistical entities \citep{Marusic2010,Smits2011}, but recent works suggest that they can also be identified as instantaneous features of the flow \citep{Jimenez2018}.
 The methodologies to identify instantaneous energy-eddies are diverse and frequently complementary, ranging from the Fourier characterisation of the turbulent kinetic energy \citep{Jimenez2013,Jimenez2015} to adaptive mode decomposition \citep{Hellstrom2016,Cheng2019,Agostini2019}, and three-dimensional clustering techniques \citep{delAlamo2006,Lozano-Duran2012,Lozano-Duran2014,Hwang2018}, to name a few.